-19. Enrolment fees relate to an individual and not a particular appointment and no fee will be charged for re-enrolment in a new specialty unless the change happens after the ST5 ARCP or SpR year 3 RITA.
+19. Enrolment fees relate to an individual and not a particular appointment and no fee will be charged for re-enrolment in a new specialty unless the change happens after the ST5 ARCP.
 If the change of specialty does happen after this deadline then an administration fee of £50 may be charged to cover the administration costs resulting from the change of programme.

 20. All fees must be paid in full before the completion of training and before the JRCPTB will release a Certificate of Completion of Core Medical Training, or recommend a Certification of Completion of Training (CCT) or Certificate of Eligibility for Specialist Registration via the Combined Programme route (CESR (CP)).